ZPAVelocity/SimpleChatRoom/README.md

 # SimpleChatRoom
-A simple C/S system chat room using tcp and udp communication.
+A simple p2p chat room using udp communication.